-To present to the Operations Committee, for discussion and referral to the Board of Commissioners for approval, a request for authorization to modify Jacobs Engineering contract by \$1 million for a not to exceed amount of \$2,500,000, including two available option years.
+To present to the Board of Commissioners for approval, a request for authorization to modify Jacobs Engineering contract by \$1 million, for a not to exceed amount of \$2,500,000, including two available option years.
 We are currently in Base Year Three and will be exercising Option Year One in April 2019.